CorCanavan/calamity-kitchen/README.md

 - A user is able to filter ingredient cards by selecting a specific Cooking Effect from the dropdown on the homepage
 - Classic cooking jingle from *Zelda: Breath of the Wild* plays upon selection of Cooking Effect
 - Ingredient cards repopulate to display only those that have selected Cooking Effect
+- If a user does not know or want to search ingredients by specific Cooking Effect, a user is able to utilize the Search bar to find an ingredient by name
+- A search bar that allows a user to search for an ingredient by typing it's name, in case they do not know the specific cooking effect
 - A user is able to click on a specific ingredient card to be brought to that ingredient's details page with additional information on the clicked ingredient
 - A user is able to click on the back button to return to the homepage and can filter by a different Cooking Effect, as well as have the option to view all ingredients again by selecting All Cooking Effects